 If you don’t want to grow sunflowers outdoors this year, then you might still be interested in growing them indoors.
 However, you might not even be sure if it’s possible to do so.

 Can sunflowers be grown indoors or are they plants that simply need to be grown outdoors?
 Keep reading to find out.

 It’s Possible to Grow Sunflowers Indoors

-The first thing to know is that there are different types of sunflowers to look into.
+The first thing to know is that there are different types to look into.
 You might be drawn to one or another depending on the size that you’d like as well as other requirements.

 There are quite a few different types of dwarf sunflower varieties to consider.
 Often, when people are growing sunflowers indoors, they are growing dwarf sunflowers.

 One of the best things about dwarf sunflowers is that they’re a bit smaller than the gigantic sunflowers that you see growing outdoors.
-It’s easier to fit these sunflowers inside and you can keep them in standard pots.
+It’s easier to fit these plants inside and you can keep them in standard pots.

 You can grow dwarf sunflowers in either pots or containers depending on what you want to do.
 Before you decide if dwarf sunflowers are right for you, it’ll be good to learn a bit more about the popular varieties that you can choose from.

 Teddy bear sunflowers are likely the most ubiquitous sunflowers that are grown indoors.
 They can grow up to three feet tall and will often have more than one bloom on a stalk.

 The bloom of a teddy bear sunflower is different from that of a standard sunflower.
 They’re bright, yellow, and puffy.